Tsalka language: Phonology

 The quality of the /i/ vowel has shifted towards /ɨ/ under the influence of the Modern Greek language.

 Modern Greek has other impact on Tsalka too: the latter copied the palatalisation of /k/ and /g/ before front vowels into /t͡ʃ/ and /d͡ʒ/.

 Prosodic features of Tsalka language such as intonation show influence of the Pontic Greek dialect.

 Lexicon

 Tsalka language contains a significant amount of Modern Greek loanwords, with a big part of them pertaining to Christianity, such as kilise ("church") from ἐκκλησία, or education (melani, "ink", from μελάνι).
 At the same time, many Turkish words exist even in the religious sphere: namaz ("prayer").
-Many of the Greek loanwords into Tsalka closely match the same words in the Urum language, the Turkish dialects of Krasnodar Krai Greeks and the Gagauz language; Fatima Yeloeva wrote that this unity arose because they were borrowed from the literary tradition of the Karamanlides, Turkish-speaking Greeks who assimilated into the Greek nation in 20 century.
+Many of the Greek loanwords into Tsalka closely match the same words in the Urum language, the Turkish dialects of Krasnodar Krai Greeks and the Gagauz language; Fatima Yeloeva wrote that this unity arose because they were borrowed from the literary tradition of the Karamanlides, Karamanli Turkish-speaking Greeks who assimilated into the Greek nation in 20 century.